mawds/library-shell/_episodes/04-scipt.md

 >
 > > ## Solution
 > >
 > > The data are sorted in character order.
 The `sort` command sorts by the first character of each row, followed by the second, third, etc. characters.
-This means that "163" will come before "15".
+This means that, for example,  "163" will come before "15".
 > {: .solution}
 {: .challenge}